lizhanmit/mooc-web-log-real-time-data-analysis/README.md

 ## Spark Streaming Real Project

 Firstly, test functionality in local mode.
-Then test in server mode (in product environment) with performance tuning.
+Then test in server mode (in production environment) with performance tuning.

 **Steps:**

 1. Create web log generator by using ​Python​​.
 2. Collect web log from the generator by using Flume.
 3. Send web log from Flume to Kafka.
+4. Send web log from Kafka to Spark Streaming and do data cleansing.

 ### Web Log Generator